biletnam/SST/README.md

 ### -Architecture
 RESTfull oriented project hosted on AWS, to allow cross platform future clients development

+### -Security
+SSL certificate implemented in the Tomcat Server

 ### -Technologies
 Java Spring-Boot project running on an embedded Tomcat server, with a MySQL Database Server